JuanLebrijaSofttek/FastlaneSetup/README.md

 # SETUP — do these steps in order

-First time: about 1 hour.
-Take it slow.
-Each step says how you'll know it worked.

 ---

-## STEP 1 — Get your Apple API key (~5 min)
+## STEP 1 — Get your Apple API key

 This key lets the robot upload on your behalf without your Apple password.